Common Peace: Peace treaties of 368 and 366 BC

 In the year after Leuctra, the Thebans clearly established their hegemony.
 Through a campaign into the Peloponnese, they established the independence of the Messenians, who had been ruled by the Spartans for centuries, and supported the establishment of the Arcadian League.
 A further war against an alliance of Sparta, Athens and Dionysius I of Syracuse proved inconclusive.
 Thus in 369/8 BC, all the Greek states responded to the call to meet in a peace conference at Delphi, issued by Ariobarzanes, the satrap of Phrygia.
 However, the negotiations foundered in the face of the Spartans' refusal to accept Messenian independence – a position which was supported by the Athenians and by the Persian representative, Philiscus.
-Since Ariobarzanes went into rebellion against the Great King a little later, it is not entirely clear whether he was acting on the king's orders or in accordance with his own interests.
+Since Ariobarzanes went into rebellion against the Great King a little later, it is not entirely clear whether he was acting on Persian orders or in accordance with his own interests.

 In the course of further clashes, Dionysius II of Syracuse withdrew his aid from the Spartans, leading them to turn to the Persians for assistance once more.
-Thus, in 367/6 BC, Greek envoyse to the court of the Great king engaged in what the ancient historian Karl Julius Beloch referred to as the Wettkriechen (wager-creep), in which the Theban Pelopidas was ultimately successful.
+Thus, in 367/6 BC, Greek envoys to the court of the Great king engaged in what the ancient historian Karl Julius Beloch referred to as the Wettkriechen (wager-creep), in which the Theban Pelopidas was ultimately successful.
 The Persians now recognised Thebes as the organising power in Greece in the same way that they had recognised Sparta in the King's Peace twenty years earlier.
 Henceforth, the Messenians were to be independent from Sparta and Amphipolis from Athens, while the Eleans were granted the neighbouring area of Triphylia.
 Furthermore, all armies and the fleet of the Athenians were to be reduced in size.

-This attempt at a common peace was rejected by Sparta and Athens.
+This attempt at a Common Peace was rejected by Sparta and Athens.
 The Thebans did not manage to enthuse other city-states with the agreement either.
-These two attempts at a common peace under Theban hegemony represent a return to the idea of peace presented in 387 BC: the Persians attempted to use the influence of a Greek hegemonic power to force a common peace.
-That both attempts, unlike the King's Peace, were rejected is a result of the fact that the Great King had lost power as a peacebroker, as a result of the revolt of Ariobarzanes and other satraps.
-The most important reason for the course of events, however, may have been the experiences of the Greek cities with Paris after the King's Peace.
+These two attempts at a Common Peace under Theban hegemony represent a return to the idea of peace presented in 387 BC: the Persians attempted to use the influence of a Greek hegemonic power to enforce their interests.
+That both attempts, unlike the King's Peace, were rejected is a result of the fact that the Great King had lost power as a peace-broker, as a result of the revolt of Ariobarzanes and other satraps.
+The most important reason for the course of events, however, may have been the experiences of the Greek cities with Persia after the King's Peace.